DanielHaggstrom/BudgetApp/README.md

 **Core Functionality**

-- Create database if it does not yet exist.
+- ~~Create database if it does not yet exist.~~
-- Retrieve all entries in the database.
+- ~~Retrieve all entries in the database.~~
-- Insert new entries in the database.
+- ~~Insert new entries in the database.~~
+- Modify database to include time.
+- Establish weekly maximum.
+- Show progress bar.

 **Additional Functionality**